harry-daniels/Fantasy-Football-Android/README.md

 -----------------------------------------------------------------------------------------------

-The code structure follows an asynchronous MVVM architecture, employing Singleton classes, Polymorphic classes, Interfaces and Static methods where necessary.
+The code structure follows an asynchronous MVVM architecture.

 Libraries and features used: